 The human body can't easily handle this unnatural substance.
 This is especially so in the rather large quantities that is now commonly eaten in today's society.

 Sugar is addictive.
 Did you know that the average American now consumes approximately 115 lbs. of sugar per year.
 This is every man, woman and child on average.
-This is quite staggering.
+It is a staggering statistic.
 A few hundred years ago this product didn't exist and the human body did not come across sucrose in large quantities.
+One of the closest things humans encountered that was sweet, was nectar or honey.

 The Sugar versus Drugs Controversy

 Drugs and other narcotics bring absolute devastation to the lives they touch.
-This can be in the form of crime, violence, pain and the individual trauma that it can have on a person's body.
+This can be in the form of crime, violence, pain and the individual trauma and destruction that drugs will always cause to a person's body.

-As widespread as the drug problem is, in reality it still badly affects only a relative minority of most societies.
-Even though this effect is usually catastrophic.
+Even though the drug problem is widespread and growing, in most communities it still badly affects only a relatively small proportion of people in most societies.
+The effects for the people concerned though are usually catastrophic.

 Is Sugar More Harmful to Society than Drugs?